ZainZhu/AutoArknights/README.md

 # hello-world
-To create a new repository
+To create a new repository.
+I'm a child.